JoshJoby/FirstAndroidProject/README.md

 Using android studio, open the folder.

-STARTING THE BOT
+STARTING THE APP
 ----------------

 Using android studio, run the app via emulator or an external device.

-USING THE BOT
+USING THE APP
 -------------

 Once the app runs, you can click on any of the cards to view its description.